 The Vistakitchen might be the most on point healthy food experience to have in Bangkok.
 Not only they serve their customers with lots of healthy dishes and snacks, the go even further, by offering you a menu that’s specifically created for each blood type.

 So eating here will not just take you on a food adventure, but will make you learn something new about the right best diet fitting your blood type.

-This probably needs no explanation.
-It’s a great place for all unicorn fans, as everything from the decorations to food is colorful and unicorn themed.
+A great place for all unicorn fans, as everything from the decorations to food is colorful and unicorn themed.

 Rainbow-Colored drinks, ice cream desserts, and even rainbow cheeseburgers is an extra special experience for grownups and kids both.

 Read more about the Unicorn Cafe here and watch the video to see what it was like.

 BANGKOK FUN FACT: The popular energy drink Red Bull was actually created in Bangkok in 1976 by Chaleo Yoovidhya, the third richest man in Thailand at the time of his death in 2012.